oVirt/vdsm/doc/thin-provisioning.md

 is 3g, the threshold will be 2.5g.

-If setting block threshold for a drive failed, the system should retry the operation on the next drive monitor cycle.
+If setting block threshold for a drive failed, the system should retry the operation on the next volume monitor cycle.

 ### Handling block threshold events